 Identifies the physics principles relevant to the situation.
 Develops the formulas or equations to show how the desired information is obtained from the measurements.

-Describes the apparatus and procedure in enough detail for a reader to duplicate your experiment.
+What did you do in the lab?
+What process did you carry out?
+What equipment did you use?
+Study?
+What measurements did you take?
+Describe the apparatus and procedure in enough detail for a reader to duplicate your experiment.

 Data are to be presented to the instructor at the end of the lab period in which they are recorded.
 If they need to be included in the report for reference, they should be transcribed.

 Report all processing of data, such as statistics and plots.
-The actual formulas and procedures you use should already have been addressed in the “Theory” section above.
+The formulas and procedures you use should already have been addressed in the “Theory” section above.

 Detail the meaning of your results, particularly pertaining to the “Purpose” above.

 Describe possible sources of measurement error, and how errors would affect your results.
-Please do not use the term “human error.”.
+Please do not use the term “human error.”
 If the experimenter may have done something wrong, identify it specifically.

 You can download a printable version of these guidelines in pdf format.